How to Insert a Musical Score in a Blog or Webpage easily (Step by Step)

 Share a link to your score with flat.io

-Alternatively, again, you can choose to only share the link.
-Your score will be opened in another tab or window where your user will be able to view the score, play it and download it.
+Alternatively, again, you can choose only to share the link.
+Your score will be opened in another tab or window where your user can view the score, play it, and download it.
 Here is my new masterpiece.

-All in all, I find flat.io easier, quicker, more intuitive, and more beautiful to use the Noteflight.
-But this is personal preference, I let you be the judge.
+I find flat.io easier, quicker, more intuitive, and more beautiful to use the Noteflight.
+But this is personal preference; I let you be the judge.

 With Musescore